w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-ambiguous-to-users-in-general

+##### Guidance When Applying “ambiguous to users in general” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary, replacing “Web page” with “non-web document or software”.

 With this substitution, it would read: